 Local services and community support (Plan survey question 20) parts: This part of the survey included mains water, electricity, refuse collection, street lighting, road side care, verge / hedge cutting, postal delivery, telephone service, mobile phone connectivity, TV reception, ambulance service, hospital transport and Broadband Connectivity.
 The full list of these survey issues can be seen in Appendix C - item 9(a).
-EPC is aware of many and indeed most of these concerns.
+Actions: EPC is aware of many and indeed most of these concerns.
 Over half (53%) of the Parish population expressed concern re broadband.
 However, since action by Superfast Berkshire and Gigaclear is already underway in the Parish we have moved this to Section B. EPC are fully engaged with Gigaclear and their great service should be completed in 2018.
 It is hoped this will vastly improve the poor broadband service in the west currently, which is well below OFCOM's recommended 10 mbs.
 37% of community responses to the east have concerns re mobile phone signal.
 We plan to add help / advise on our new web site in 2018.
 There are also mobile providers expansions already in place with aerials being increased in height to improve coverage.
 EPC is pleased that residents expressed no concerns re Royal Mail Service.
 There are many other specific service concerns from some parts of our community.
 We can deal with that as part of this Plan in general advice (for example most of our GP's offer pharmacy home delivery).
-Where we can use the Parish Council website to inform people how to

-Apart from the current EPC actions, which are part of our Parish Plan, we see no additional items to add and feel this meets residents survey responses.
-Where website assistance is useful we will be adding this.
-We are committed to simple help to all residents on these fronts.
+Where we can use the Parish Council website to inform people how to access services we will. • Apart from the current EPC actions, which are part of our Parish Plan, we see no additional survey responses.
+Where website assistance is mitted to simple help to all residents on these